hachacha/migrate_islandora_csv/README.md

 # background

-cmu-specific workflow and migration of archivalware items in to islandora
+cmu-specific workflow and migration of archivalware items in to islandora. this assumes we're reading from pdfs to get paged content.
+This may not be the case and wil have to be updated in the `process_paged_content` section. files should be put on the islandora-file-staging server

 ## steps for metadata workers